Defining Education Loan

 Education loan for students by banks and lending institutions is loan money to pay for college tuition fee, hostel fee, and other expenses.
 The loan is credited by the bank directly to the college account.
 The rate of interest charged on education loans is based on the marginal cost of funds lending rate MCLR.
 The lending institute levies simple interest on the amount loaned during the course period.
 The repayment of a loan in EMIs starts after the student completes the course program.

 Individuals above the age of 18 can avail education loans for themselves, spouses, or their children.
 There is usually no upper age limit for education loans.
 Individuals till 60 years of age and even above can be eligible for study loans.
 A student loan can be taken for graduate, postgraduate, vocational, and research programs.
 Educational loans can be availed for domestic and overseas studies in recognized varsities and institutes.

 Banks may not require security or collateral for education loans up to Rs 4 lakhs.
 For student loans, between 4 to 7.5 lakhs, banks may ask for a guarantor.
 To apply for education loans above Rs.
 7.5 lakhs, the borrower can be asked for collateral security.
 Banks may also require the borrower to pay 5 % of the total education expenditure for availing education loan.

 Education loan has several direct and indirect advantages.
 The direct advantage of student loan is financing career-based programs for self for a brighter future.
 Timely availability of education loans makes possible fulfillment of ambitions and career goals in a shorter period.
 Education loan is the first type of loan availed at the beginning of financial planning for life.
 Servicing and repayment of education loans enhance individual credit scores and improves eligibility for further loans.

 Another advantage of an education loan is a tax exemption on interest under section 80E of the IT act.
-The taxpayer can deduct the interest amount paid during the year on education loan from total income and reduce the tax base.
+The taxpayer can deduct the interest amount paid during the year on an education loan from total income and reduce the tax base.
 However, tax deduction benefit for education loan does not apply to the principal loan amount.